tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 ### Part 1: Home Assistant's OctoPrint Component

 For this, I'll need Hass to monitor the [OctoPrint][OP] instance that runs my printer.
-Setting up Hass's OctoPrinti sensors is easy, and is done in three
+This part is easy, and done in three parts:
-parts:

 ![My Home Assistant](/assets/blog/alexa-hass-octoprint/home-assistant.png)

-1. Set up the ["OctoPrint Hub" component](HASSOP1), which just provides the API access.
+1. Set up the ["OctoPrint Hub" component][HASSOP1], which just provides the API access and authentication.
-2. Set up the "[OctoPrint Binary Sensor](HASSOP2)," which gives simple "yes/no" answers about status, which makes crafting the status message easier.
+2. Set up the "[OctoPrint Binary Sensor][HASSOP2]," which gives simple "yes/no" answers about status, which makes crafting the status message easier.
-3. Set up the "[OctoPrint Sensor](HASSOP3)," which gives more detailed information as numbers and strings.
+3. Set up the "[OctoPrint Sensor][HASSOP3]," which gives more detailed information as numbers and strings.
 4. _Bonus:_ setting up the camera feed so the Home Assistant window can show you the print surface is also pretty simple.